 It’s professional to set your WordPress profile to best display you.
 To achieves this, go to Users >> Your Profile.
 Here can able to enable or disable the Visual Editor when writing pages and posts.
 You can also select the admin color scheme as well as decide on whether or not to show the Toolbar when viewing your site.

 And again, here there is one more important thing you should know.
-You can fill in you’re fine details in your WordPress setting and decide how you want them to look.
+So, you can fill in you’re fine details in your WordPress setting and decide how you want them to look.
 Yes, insert your first name followed by your surname and select the key `display name publicly as…` The option you choose will apply across all the pages and posts where your name is displayed.

 It’s advisable also to add your Contact Info and Biographical info.